-Simon dragged the cross up the hill in front of the slow walking Jesus.
-It was hot.
-The cross was heavy and all he wanted was to get the job done and then continue on his way.
+Simon helped by dragging the cross up the hill.
+It was a hot day.
+The cross was heavy, and all Simon wanted was to get the job done and then continue on his way.

-He dropped the cross at the top of the hill and looked at the man who was soon to die a painful death.
-It was strange, but something within him told him this man was innocent.
+He dropped the cross at the top of the hill and looked at the man soon to die a painful death.
+It was strange, but something within him told him this was an innocent man.

-Jesus would have looked at Simon with a face smeared with blood, sweat and caked dust.
-It was a look from an exhausted man that simply said, – “thank you”.
+I imagine, Jesus would have looked at Simon with a face smeared with blood, sweat and caked dust.
+A look from an exhausted man that simply said, – “thank you”.

-Simon walked back down the hill and I’m sure he was wondering within himself just what it meant to be the last man on earth to do that Jesus bloke a good turn.
+Simon walked back down the hill and I’m sure he was wondering within himself just what it meant to be the last man to do this person Jesus a good turn.